whirlxd/npc-comment-blocker/README.md

 ## Roadmap

-- Add a toggle button to turn the extension on/off
+- Add a toggle button to turn the extension on/off - [X]
-- Add a way to add custom comments to block
+- Add a way to add custom comments to block - [?]
 - Add an authentication system to block comments based on the user's preference
 - Add an option to modify the comments instead of blocking them
 - Improve the comments blocked and implement a better regex system